 The 2022 world high jump champion, Australia’s Eleanor Patterson, declared she’s in career-best form before revealing her goals for Sunday’s World Championships final in Tokyo.

-Patterson, who won the bronze medal at last year’s Paris Olympics, will go head-to-head with fellow New South Wales Institute of Sport (NSWIS) scholarship holder, Nicola Olyslagers, whose scintillating form leading into the championships was reflected by her earning the right to be called the champion female high jumper in the prestigious Diamond League.
+Patterson, who won the bronze medal at last year’s Paris Olympics, will go head-to-head with fellow New South Wales Institute of Sport (NSWIS) scholarship holder, Nicola Olyslagers, whose scintillating form allowed her to dominate the prestigious Diamond League in the lead up to these championships.

 “I back myself when it comes to a major championships, so we’ll see how we go,” said Patterson.